Home Accident Page 3

 Accident

-How do I know my Massachusetts attorney is legitimate?
+How do I know my Indiana attorney is legitimate?

-What are the typical rates of a Massachusetts attorney?
+What are the typical rates of an Indiana attorney?

 There will be many fees associated with legal services, some minor, such as court fees and document preparation fees and some that encompass the entire service, such as a retainer fee.
 Always have the fees given to you in writing so you understand what you will be potentially billed for the service.